Chevrolet Chevelle: Revised model lineup

-Changes 1974–1977
+1974

-Annual facelifts continued.
 The 1974 model featured new chrome grilles made of die-cast steel, and single rectangular tail lights replaced the dual round items on all coupes and sedans.
-More massive rear bumpers were also added, in accordance with stricter US Federal standards for 1974 cars.
+More massive rear bumpers were also added, following stricter US Federal standards for 1974 cars.

-The Laguna, which had been Chevelle's top-of-the-line model in 1973, became the sporty Laguna Type S-3 and was only available as a coupe.
+The Laguna, Chevelle's top-of-the-line model in 1973, became the Laguna Type S-3 and was only available as a coupe.
 It combined Laguna luxury with the upgraded handling of the SS, which it replaced.
 It also included GR70-15 radial tires.
 The new Laguna S-3 featured the urethane front end with a revised grille as well as new front lamps and taillights.
 The rear bumper on the Laguna S-3 was chrome-plated rather than painted body color as on the 1973 car.
 Standard equipment included a console, a vinyl roof, opera-type vertical rear quarter windows which could be covered with optional horizontal ribs; bodyside striping, Laguna S-3 badging, rally wheels, a 4-spoke steering wheel, firmer springs and shock absorbers, a front anti-roll bar, and HR70x15 radial tires on rally wheels.
 Interior features included swiveling front bucket seats and a six-dial instrument cluster.
 Production totaled 15,792 cars.
-The standard engine was 350 cuin producing 145 hp with a 2-barrel carburetor, with options for a 150 hp 2-barrel or 180 hp 4-barrel 400 cuin V8, and a 230 hp 454 cuin V8, except in California where a 155 hp 350 four-barrel V8 was standard and the 400 and 454 engines were optional.
+The standard engine was 350 cuin producing 145 hp with a 2-barrel carburetor, with options for a 150 hp 2-barrel or 180 hp 4-barrel 400 cuin V8, and a 230 hp 454 cuin V8, except in California where a 155 hp 350 four-barrel V8 was standard.
+The 400 and 454 engines were optional.
 The 454 was available with GM's THM-400 automatic or Muncie 4-speed manual transmission.
-Unitized 3-point seat belts were introduced as on all Chevrolet models.
+Unitized 3-point seat belts were introduced on all Chevrolet models.

 The upscale luxury trim level for 1974 was the new Malibu Classic, offered in sedan, coupe, and station wagon models.
-Unlike the 1973 Laguna, the Malibu Classic used the same front end and chrome bumper as the lesser models, and had smaller vertical opera windows and a spring-loaded hood ornament.
+Unlike the 1973 Laguna, the Malibu Classic used the same front end and chrome bumper as the lesser models and had smaller vertical opera windows and a spring-loaded hood ornament.
 Early-production 1974 Classic coupes required the vinyl roof option; apparently inserts were used to cover part of the big rear quarter window.
 Later-built cars were available with a standard painted roof that included the smaller opera window.
 This configuration was continued through the end of Chevelle production in 1977.
 Inside, the Malibu Classic interiors had notchback bench seats upholstered in cloth or vinyl, carpeted door panels, and simulated woodgrain instrument panel trim.
 Optional on Malibu Classic coupes were swiveling bucket seats in cloth or vinyl.
 The base Deluxe series was dropped for 1974, making the Malibu the base model.
 Base engines were the 250 cuin straight-six engine and the 350 V8.